 This is a negative resist and the highest resolution ebeam resist available.
 Our machine has regularly demonstrated < 10nm resolution with this resist.
 Chemically, once exposed to the ebeam, it is similar to SiO2 which makes it a very interesting etch mask for Si etching.
 It also has very low line edge roughness (LER) which is one of the most important problems to resolve in future < 20nm CD devices.
 Ultimate resolution is unknown.
 Isolated features < 8nm are achievable.
 22nm period gratings have been demonstrated (11nm lines 11nm spaces).

 HSQ is the chemical abbreviation which actually stands for hydrogen silsesquioxane.
-Commercially this is made by Dow Corning and is called XR-1541-002, XR-1541-006 and FOX16.
+Commercially this is made by DuPont (formerly Dow Corning) and is called XR-1541-002, XR-1541-006 and FOX16.
+An alternative supplier of the material is EM Resist Ltd.

 HSQ can be very difficult to use.
 It needs to be stored in a refrigerator at 4 degrees C. It is very sensitive to the surface condition of your sample and so correct surface preparation can make the difference between your features sticking to the surface well, or just washing away in developer.
 We have found that performing an oxygen plasma clean or using piranha bath prior followed by the oxygen plasma clean or at least dehydration bake can be useful in helping to prepare a good surface.